 According to this business plan template for food truck, the customer groups served by Eat Out will include:

 5.1 Market Trends

-According to Zippia, the market size of the food truck industry is about $1.16 Billion as of 2021.
+According to Zippia, the market size of the food truck industry is about $1.16 billion as of 2021.
 The industry has been growing at a steady rate of 12.1% since 2016, making it one of the best businesses to invest in.
-People are always on the lookout for quick food options and the shift to look for the best healthy options leaves a huge gap that new food truck businesses can fill.
+People are always on the lookout for quick food options.
+In addition, nowadays, people are more towards eating healthy and nutritious as well.

 5.2 Marketing Segmentation

 The potential customer groups of Eat Out will be as follows:

 5.2.1 Office Employees

 Office employees in the New Orleans area will be the primary target groups for Eat Out.
 As office employees are continuously working, they need sustenance that is healthy and near, therefore, they will act as the main customers of our food trucks.

 Parents are often tired of constantly taking care of kids and working full-time.
 Therefore, they sometimes need a good healthy food choice to feed not only their kids but also themselves.
 Henry decided to target this group of customers through a specific sales strategy.